murraycadzow/2021-obss-day3/_episodes/04-popgen.md

 ### Extra activities

-• You could play a bit with the parameters of `plotQ()` at [http://www.royfrancis.com/pophelper/reference/readQ.html](http://www.royfrancis.com/pophelper/reference/readQ.html) to make a prettier figure.
+• You could play a bit with the parameters of `plotQ()` at [http://www.royfrancis.com/pophelper/reference/readQ.html](http://www.royfrancis.com/pophelper/reference/readQ.html) to make a prettier structure plot.

 • You could spend a bit of time going through and making sure you understand the set of steps we did in those few exercises.